 So, you’ve decided to take the plunge to move to another country.
 But have thought about everything you need to do before you go?
-While living abroad sounds exciting, preparing to uproot your life and move abroad can be a little bit daunting.
+While moving abroad to a new county sounds exciting, preparing to uproot your life to live abroad can be a little bit daunting.
 Fortunately, the process can be made a lot easier and more manageable if you know the right steps.

 Ready for the expat life?
 Read on to find out how to prepare for your new life abroad.